ThisisDennis/RaspbeeLights/README.md

 ## Get an API-Key
 I recommend to use https://www.postman.com/ or some alternative..
 Go to your Phoscon-UI, under Setting/Gateway/Advanced there is a Button "Authenticate App", click it.
-Now you have a few seconds to send {"devicetype": "your Application name"} via post to your phoscon-hostname e.g. 192.168.194:8080/api/
+Now you have a few seconds to send `{"devicetype": "your Application name"}` via post to your phoscon-hostname e.g. `192.168.194:8080/api/`
 A better decription you can find here: https://dresden-elektronik.github.io/deconz-rest-doc/getting_started/

 ## Set up the helper
 I will descripe the way this respository Example works.
-In the file action-lights.py you will find a line "action-light conbee = lights.Light("yourConfigPath")" in our main-function.
+In the file action-lights.py you will find a line `action-light conbee = lights.Light("yourConfigPath")` in our main-function.
 Just paste your config-path.
 Fill your config-file like the config-example.

-If you don't wanna have a service running the script in the background you might need to install some external libs-> in your path: pip3 install -r requirements.txt
+If you don't wanna have a service running the script in the background you might need to install some external libs-> in your path: `pip3 install -r requirements.txt`

-If you wanna, just run sudo sh setup.sh.
-There are also logs.sh and reload.sh, these are just small simplifiers to show the logs or reload the service, if you change some code...
+If you wanna, just run `sudo sh setup.sh`.
+There are also `logs`.sh and `reload.sh`, these are just small simplifiers to show the logs or reload the service, if you change some code...
 I hope there is nothing left.

 # Usage